awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

   When you create, modify, or delete a CloudFront distribution, it takes time for your changes to propagate to the CloudFront database\.
 An immediate request for information about a distribution might not show the change\.
 Propagation usually completes within minutes, but a high system load or network partition might increase this time\.
 + *Disabled* means that even though the distribution might be deployed and ready to use, users can't use it\.
 Whenever a distribution is disabled, CloudFront doesn't accept any end\-user requests that use the domain name associated with that distribution\.
 Until you switch the distribution from disabled to enabled \(by updating the distribution's configuration\), no one can use it\.

 You can toggle a distribution between disabled and enabled as often as you want\.
 Follow the process for updating a distribution's configuration\.
-For more information, see [Viewing and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.
+For more information, see [Viewing and Updating Distributions](HowToUpdateDistribution.md)\.

 ## Custom Error Pages and Error Caching<a name="DownloadDistValuesErrorPages"></a>

 You can have CloudFront return an object to the viewer \(for example, an HTML file\) when your Amazon S3 or custom origin returns an HTTP 4xx or 5xx status code to CloudFront\.
 You can also specify how long an error response from your origin or a custom error page is cached in CloudFront edge caches\.
-For more information, see [Customizing Error Responses](custom-error-pages.md)\.
+For more information, see [Creating a Custom Error Page for Specific HTTP Status Codes](custom-error-pages.md)\.

 **Note**
 The following values aren't included in the Create Distribution wizard, so you can configure custom error pages only when you update a distribution\.